nithinmanoj27/NLP_ASSIGNMENT_1_PROBLEM_4/README.md

 # Sports vs Politics Text Classification Using Machine Learning

-##  Project Overview
+## Problem Overview

-This project implements a text classification system that automatically categorizes text documents into **Sports** or **Politics**.
+This problem implements a text classification system that automatically categorizes text documents into **Sports** or **Politics**.
 The goal is to explore how different machine learning algorithms perform on textual data and compare their effectiveness using the same dataset and feature representation.

-The project demonstrates the complete workflow of a Natural Language Processing (NLP) task, including dataset preparation, feature extraction, model training, evaluation, and analysis of results.
+This problem demonstrates the complete workflow of a Natural Language Processing (NLP) task, including dataset preparation, feature extraction, model training, evaluation, and analysis of results.

 ---

 ## Problem Statement

 With the increasing volume of digital text data, automatically classifying documents into categories is essential for organizing information efficiently.

-In this project, we design a classifier that reads a text document and predicts whether it belongs to the **Sports** or **Politics** category.
+In this problem, we design a classifier that reads a text document and predicts whether it belongs to the **Sports** or **Politics** category.
 The system also compares multiple machine learning techniques to understand their performance differences.

 ---

 ## Dataset

-The dataset used in this project is derived from the **BBC News Dataset**, which contains real news articles categorized into multiple domains.
+The dataset used in this problem is derived from the **BBC News Dataset**, which contains real news articles categorized into multiple domains.

 For this implementation: